tehyulekim/tictactoe-server/README.txt

 Tests

 To Run test
 A2\src\test\java\assignment2_server_14068171\server\ServiceTests.java

-Set up but couldn't get it running well as in browser.
+Tests set up but couldn't get it running well as in the browser.
 Trouble making sequential changes in object contained in session.